-U.S. urged to go slow on easing coronavirus lockdown, even as jobless claims surge
+Stay the course: Vigilance urged as coronavirus curve flattens in New York

 A University of Washington model often cited by U.S. and state officials projects that COVID-19, the respiratory ailment caused by coronavirus, will claim 60,415 American lives by Aug.
 4, with the peak coming on Easter Sunday this weekend, when it projects that 2,212 will die.

-By Thursday morning, more than 432,000 U.S. residents had tested positive for the virus, and around 14,800 had died, according to Johns Hopkins University.
+U.S. deaths due to coronavirus topped 15,700 on Thursday, according to a Reuters tally.
+Only Italy has reported more deaths.
+More than 432,000 U.S. residents had tested positive for the virus by Thursday, according to Johns Hopkins University.

-New York state, epicenter of America’s coronavirus crisis, set another single-day record of COVID-19 deaths on Wednesday.
-Veteran doctors and nurses voiced astonishment at the speed with which patients were deteriorating and dying.
+Veteran doctors and nurses have voiced astonishment at the speed with which some coronavirus patients were deteriorating and dying.

 Patients “look fine, feel fine, then you turn around and they’re unresponsive,” said Diana Torres, a nurse at Mount Sinai Hospital in New York City, the center of the nation’s worst outbreak.

-The number of known coronavirus infections in New York state alone approached 150,000 on Thursday, including nearly 6,300 deaths, even as authorities warned that the official death tally may understate the true number because it does not include those who died at home.

-New York City Mayor Bill de Blasio cautioned on Thursday that while the situation may not be as bad as originally feared, widespread transmission of the virus persisted in the city which will be hit for many weeks to come.
+New York Mayor Bill de Blasio said while the situation may not be as bad as originally feared, widespread transmission of the virus persisted and will continue to do so in the city for weeks to come.

 “I think it’s going to be a long tough April, I’ve said for a long time, get ready for a long tough May,” de Blasio said.

-“We are in the midst of a week of heartache,” Vice President Mike Pence said during a White House briefing on Wednesday, but added, “we are beginning to see glimmers of hope.”

-At the same briefing, President Donald Trump said he would like to reopen the U.S. economy with a “big bang” but not before the death toll is headed downward.

-Small businesses and workers, particularly in the service industries, were bearing the brunt of the lockdown measures.
+Small businesses and workers, particularly in the service industries, have been bearing the brunt of the lockdown measures.

 Outside Grand Rapids, Michigan, 22-year-old Jocelyn Ockerse, recently lost her job as a hairdresser while her husband, a drivers’ education instructor, also is out of work.
-Neither has been approved for unemployment benefiTs.
+Neither has been approved for unemployment benefits.

 “We are struggling mentally and financially but if further restrictions slow this thing down and help save lives, then I’m all for it,” Ockerse told Reuters through Twitter messages.